What is stress?

-This is an evolutionary mechanism trigger by our “fight or flight” response as a way to deal with threats from our environment and thus is meant to be a short term response.
+This is an evolutionary mechanism triggered by our “fight or flight” response as a way to deal with threats from our environment.
+Thus is meant to be a short term response.
 However, in modern days this response is triggered daily from various factors (home, work or health problems).
-This results in our bodies being in a constantly stressed state which leads to a number of health problems due to the damaging effect of the frequent release of the stress hormone, cortisol, in our bodies.
+Our bodies are in a constantly stressed state which leads to a number of health problems due to the damaging effect of the frequent release of the stress hormone, cortisol, in our bodies.

 Signs and symptoms:

 Stress can be displayed physically and / or emotionally: